anandbright/Docs-and-Links/README.md

-# This is a repo for all the documents and technical artcles links:
+# This is a repo for all the documents and technical article links:

 AZURE: